kmonsoor/data-must-watch/README.md

-Must-watch videos about Python
+Must-watch videos on Data Science
 =============
+This list tries to cover from basic introductory staffs to deep analytical staffs on industry-renowned tools.
+Please create pull requests to suggest more awesome links :)

 Inspired by [py-must-watch](https://github.com/s16h/py-must-watch).

-Create pull requests to add more awesome links :)

 ## Intro into Data-science
 * Presenter-name: **Title of the video**